jonnycfd/NomadHer-Project-Public-Dup/deliverables/iteration-02.plan.md

 #### Roles & responsibilities

-Pufan Zhao:
+- Pufan Zhao:
     Role: Team Leader, Programmer, and Tester (front end).

 Responsibilities: 1.
 Write the login page for our application.
 2. Write iteration-02.plan.md and iteration-02.review.md

 Strengths:  1.
 Have experience with Python and other programming languages.
 2. Have experience with SQL.
 3. Have working experience with software tester.

 Weaknesses: 1.
 Don’t have any experience with React Native framework.
 2. Don’t have any experience with Mobile App development.
 3. Don’t have any experience with Firebase database.

-Jiayan Kong:
+- Jiayan Kong:
     Role: Programmer and Tester (back end)

-            Responsibilities:
-1. Connect the backend to the Firebase database and provide examples of adding and getting data.
-2. Write the function for storing photoID.
+Responsibilities: 1.
+Connect the backend to the Firebase database and provide examples of adding and getting data.2.
+Write the function for storing photoID.
 3. Mainly responsible for writing iteration-02.plan.md and iteration-02.review.md

 Strengths:  1.
 Have experience with JAVA and other programming languages.
 2. Have experience with databases such as MongoDB.
 3. Have knowledge about data structure and design pattern.

 Weaknesses: 1.
 Don’t have any experience with React Native framework.
 2. Don’t have any experience with Firebase database.
 3. Limited knowledge and experience for Mobile App development.

-Chengli Wu:
+- Chengli Wu:
 Role: Programmer and Tester  (front end)

-    Responsibilities:
-Write the countdown function and allow users to take photos for verification
+Responsibilities: Write the countdown function and allow users to take photos for verification

-Strengths:
-1. Have experience with JAVA and SQL database operation.
+Strengths: 1.
+Have experience with JAVA and SQL database operation.
 2. Familiar with different data structure and design pattern.

-Weakness:
-1. Do not have experience on React Native framework
-               2. Do not have mobile app development experience.
+Weakness: 1.
+Do not have experience on React Native framework 2.
+Do not have mobile app development experience.

-Rui Cong:
+- Rui Cong:
 Role: Programmer and Tester  (back end).

-Responsibilities:
-1. Design the database schema
-2. Write the function that store data when the users log in
-3. Mainly responsible for writing README.md
+Responsibilities: 1.
+Design the database schema 2.
+Write the function that store data when the users log in 3.
+Mainly responsible for writing README.md

 Strengths: 1.
 Experience with Javascript and NPM.
-               2. Familiar with SQL database
-               3. Knowledge in different data structures
+2. Familiar with SQL database 3.
+Knowledge in different data structures

 Weakness:  1.
 Limited knowledge on React Native framework.
 2. Limited knowledge on Mobile App development.
 3. Don’t have any experience with Firebase database.

-Jia Nian Dong:
-    Role: Programmer, Tester & Designer (back end)
+- Jia Nian Dong:Role: Programmer, Tester & Designer (back end)

-            Responsibilities:
-1. Design the structure of JSON object which communicates with the front end
-2. Write the function that stores verification photos that users uploaded.
+Responsibilities:1.
+Design the structure of JSON object which communicates with the front end 2.
+Write the function that stores verification photos that users uploaded.
 3. Contributed in writing iteration-02-review, and README.md

 Strengths: 1.
-Experienced with Javascript & python
-               2. Efficiency in time management & project planning.
+Experienced with Javascript & python 2.
+Efficiency in time management & project planning.
 3. Experienced in mobile app designing & UI/UX development.

 Weakness:  1.
 Do not have experience on React Native framework.
 2. Do not have experience on Firebase.
 3. Not very efficient in SQL query writing.

-Lixuan Luo:
-    Role: Programmer, Tester and Designer (front end)
+- Lixuan Luo: Role: Programmer, Tester and Designer (front end)

-    Responsibilities:
-Design the UI and the connection between the interfaces Compiled the countdown function and the ability to take photos
+Responsibilities: Design the UI and the connection between the interfaces

 Strength: 1.
-Experienced with web development(JS, Python)
-            2. Familiar with JAVA and database design and implementation.
+Experienced with web development(JS, Python) 2.
+Familiar with JAVA and database design and implementation.
 3. Interested and have experience in UI/UX design.
 4. Good at communication.

 Weakness: 1.
 Do not have experience with React Native framework.
 2. Limited knowledge of Mobile App development.
 3. Sometimes make careless mistakes

-Zidong Xie:
+- Zidong Xie:
     Role: Programmer and Tester (back end)

-    Responsibilities:
-Learn about using Firebase with Python, and share useful files with the team
-      2. Write the function that randomly retrieves action photos from the database
+Responsibilities: 1.Learn about using Firebase with Python, and share useful files with the team 2.
+Write the function that randomly retrieves action photos from the database

 Strength: 1.
 Experienced with web frontend and backend design.
-            2. Familiar with some web frameworks such as Vue and Flask
-            3. knowledged on common used database such as MySQL and MongoDB.
+2. Familiar with some web frameworks such as Vue and Flask 3. knowledged on common used database such as MySQL and MongoDB.

 Weakness: 1.
 Limited knowledge on Mobile App development.
 2. Don’t have any experience with Firebase database.

 #### Team Rules